Mobile Devices Are Driving the Cloud's Growth

 This explosive growth makes every more urgent the question, "How brown is the cloud?"

-Click here for data on the growth of mobile subscribers and telecom CO2e.
+Click here for data on telecom CO2e.